-If you’re having surgery, you may wonder if you need a heart stress test to make sure that it is safe for you to have surgery.
-You will probably not need the test if you are healthy, active, and feeling well, or if you’re having minor surgery.
+If you’re having surgery, you may wonder if you need a heart stress test beforehand.
+It may seem like a good way to ensure a safe surgery.
+But you probably do not need the test if you are healthy, active, and feeling well, or if you’re having minor surgery.
 Here’s why:

 The tests aren’t useful before minor surgery.

-During an exercise stress test, you walk or jog on a treadmill with electrodes attached to your chest.
-In imaging stress tests, ultrasound and echocardiography take pictures of your heart using sound waves.
-A nuclear cardiology test uses a small amount of radioactive substance to take pictures of your heart while it is being stressed.
+nuclear cardiology test uses a small amount of a radioactive substance to take pictures of your heart while it is being stressed.

 Heart stress tests can pose risks.

 The tests are usually very safe and some can be done with little or no radiation.
-But if your risk of having a heart problem is low, they are more likely to result in false alarms that could cause anxiety, an unneeded delay of surgery, or lead to more tests.
+But if your risk of having a heart problem is low, they are more likely to result in false alarms.
+These can cause anxiety or an unnecessary delay of surgery, or lead to more tests.

 For example, if your stress test results are not normal, you might have a follow-up coronary angiography (cardiac catheterization).
 During this test, a catheter is inserted into the heart through an artery, dye is injected, and X-rays are taken.
-The risks are low, and there are rarely complications, but it can lead to bleeding, or even a heart attack, and death.
-Also, exposure to radiation adds up over your lifetime, so it’s best to avoid X-rays whenever you can.
+The risks are low, and complications are rare.
+But the test can lead to bleeding or a heart attack, and sometimes death.
+Also, exposure to radiation adds up over your lifetime, so it’s best to avoid X-rays when you can.

 Heart stress tests can cost a lot.

-An exercise stress test costs $200 to $300, and an imaging stress test costs between $500 and $2,000.
-If abnormal results lead to coronary angiography, that can add another $5,000 to the cost.
+An exercise stress test costs more than $200, and an imaging stress test costs as much as $2,000.
+If abnormal results lead to coronary angiography, that can add thousands more to the cost.

 When are stress tests needed before surgery?